OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 Top of page Collection of data from childrenCollection of data from children

 When a Microsoft product collects age, and there is an age in your jurisdiction under which parental consent or authorization is required to use the product, the product will either block users under that age or will ask them to provide consent or authorization from a parent or guardian before they can use it.
-We will not knowingly ask children under that age to provide more data than is necessary to provide for the product.
+We will not knowingly ask children under that age to provide more data than is required to provide for the product.

 Once parental consent or authorization is granted, the child's account is treated much like any other account.
 The child can access communication services, like Outlook and Skype, and can freely communicate and share data with other users of all ages.